nelsonbigh856/my-personal-website/content/authors/admin/_index.md

 ---
-role: Professor of Artificial Intelligence
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+role: Pet at UNSW
+avatar_filename: avatar.jpg
+bio: I enjoy hanging around at UNSW and making friends with the humans.
 interests: []
 social:
   - icon: envelope